jingyaogong/minimind/README_en.md

 </div>

-* This open-source project aims to train a miniature language model **MiniMind** from scratch, with a size of just 26MB.
+* This open-source project aims to train a tiny language model called **MiniMind** from scratch in just 3 hours, with a model size of only 26.88M.

-* **MiniMind** is extremely lightweight, approximately $\frac{1}{7000}$ the size of GPT-3, designed to enable fast inference and even training on CPUs.
+* **MiniMind** is extremely lightweight, with the smallest version being approximately $\frac{1}{7000}$ the size of GPT3, making it possible for even an ordinary personal GPU to perform quick inference and even training.

-* **MiniMind** is an improvement on the DeepSeek-V2 and Llama3 architectures.
-The project includes all stages of data processing, pretraining, SFT, and DPO, and features a Mixture of Experts (MoE) model.
+* **MiniMind** provides the full-stage code for a simplified large model structure, dataset cleaning and preprocessing, supervised pretraining, supervised instruction fine-tuning (SFT), low-rank adaptation (LoRA) fine-tuning, and direct preference alignment with reinforcement learning without rewards (DPO).
+It also includes code for expanding to sparse models with mixed experts (MoE) and multi-modal vision language models (VLM): [MiniMind-V](https://github.com/jingyaogong/minimind-v).

-* This is not only the implementation of an open-source model, but also a tutorial for getting started with large language models (LLMs).
+* This is not just an implementation of an open-source model but also a tutorial for getting started with large language models (LLM).

-* We hope that this project serves as a stepping stone for researchers and developers, providing an introductory example to help them quickly get started and foster more exploration and innovation in the LLM field.
+* We hope this project will serve as an introductory example for researchers, helping them quickly get started and inspiring more exploration and innovation in the LLM field.

-  > To avoid any misunderstanding, "fastest 3 hours" refers to the requirement of using hardware with higher specifications than the author's setup.
+> To avoid misinterpretation, "fastest 3 hours" means you need a machine with hardware configuration superior to mine.
 Detailed specifications will be provided below.

 ---